 Need a space for a crafternoon and don’t have room at your place?
 Book the #UDHRquilt Project: Maker Space online.

-If you are unable to visit the exhibition, you can learn more about the project, the quilts and the craftivists at the #UDHRquilt Project website.
+Then make MoAD come to you.
+Learn more about the project, the quilts and the craftivists at the #UDHRquilt Project website.